14 Signs your body is releasing trauma

 ‘Why do I feel no connection to my family?’

 We’re hard-wired to seek connection with our closest genetic relatives- our family members.
-The more family members connect with each other and help each other, the greater the chances of their gene pool to survive and reproduce.
-In other words, there’s an in-built expectation in all of us to get help and support from our …
+The more family members connect with each other and help each other, the greater the chances of their gene pool surviving and reproducing.
+In other words, we all have an inbuilt expectation of getting help and support from our closest family members. …

 Read more